vexk1x/Vortex/README.md

 # Bloom

-Bloom is a Biome/Aura Detector that supports the use of multiple Discord Webhooks and Roblox instances.
+Bloom is a free and opensource Sol's RNG Biome/Aura Detector that supports the use of multiple Discord Webhooks and Roblox instances.
 It has features like Stats, Biome pings, Aura pings, AntiAFK (so you won't get put into what's known as a "Ghost ps") aswell as automatically disabling the Roblox Handle preventing multiple instances from being launched at the click of a button.
 (Requieres Handle64.exe to be in the same directory).

 Yes it's kind of simple right now, but it works really well and I will continue updating it in the future, feel free to give it a shot.